-This Ordinance is the Synod Standing Orders Ordinance 2019.
+This Ordinance is the Conduct of the Business of Synod Ordinance 2000 Synod Standing Orders Ordinance 2019.

 2. Adoption of new rules of procedure

 The rules for the conduct of the business of the Synod of the Diocese of Sydney are in the Schedule to this Ordinance.